mitestainer/weather-app/README.md

 ## Known bugs 🐛

+- Slider doesn't work good on mobile.

-Please let me know if you find any bugs.
+Please let me know if you find any other bugs.